BJMdotNET/pr1nc3/dates/2019/index.md

 ----

  - [**"The Beautiful Ones' Editor Reveals How Prince Tapped Him to Write His Memoir -- A month after Chris Jackson signed a deal to publish Prince’s memoir, Prince died.
-Here, Jackson opens up about the three-year journey to make The Purple One proud."**](https://www.oprahmag.com/entertainment/books/a29339794/prince-the-beautiful-ones-book-chris-jackson/) in [Oprah Magazine](https://www.oprahmag.com/) on 9 October 2019 about Chris Jackson, Dan Piepenbring, Esther Newberg, I Wanna Be Your Lover (song), Jehovah’s Witness, Larry Graham, memoir, motorcycle, The Beautiful Ones (book), When Doves Cry (song) ([mirror](https://web.archive.org/web/*/https://www.oprahmag.com/entertainment/books/a29339794/prince-the-beautiful-ones-book-chris-jackson/))
+Here, Jackson opens up about the three-year journey to make The Purple One proud."**](https://www.oprahmag.com/entertainment/books/a29339794/prince-the-beautiful-ones-book-chris-jackson/) in [Oprah Magazine](https://www.oprahmag.com/) on 9 October 2019 about Chris Jackson, Dan Piepenbring, Esther Newberg, fragrance, I Wanna Be Your Lover (song), Jehovah’s Witness, Larry Graham, memoir, motorcycle, The Beautiful Ones (book), When Doves Cry (song) ([mirror](https://web.archive.org/web/*/https://www.oprahmag.com/entertainment/books/a29339794/prince-the-beautiful-ones-book-chris-jackson/))

 ----